RobbieJennings/nix-config/docs/nixos-options.md

-Whether to enable deploys hello world helm chart on k3s\.
+Whether to enable hello world helm chart on k3s\.